google/ndprbrd/README.md

 *   If ndppd crashes for whatever reason, routes which it adds are never deleted.
 If this risk is unacceptable for you, use ndprbrd until [this issue](https://github.com/DanielAdolfsson/ndppd/issues/32) is fixed.
-*   There was no new release of ndppd yet, so your favorite distro may a version which doesn't support it.
+*   There was no new release of ndppd yet, so your favorite distro may have a version which doesn't support it.
 In that case you need to either still use ndprbrd, or build ndppd from git master.